Report: U. of Michigan missed chances to stop doctor's abuse - WHIZ News

 The university has expressed a willingness to settle lawsuits out of court.
 A mediator is working with all sides.

+Parker Stinar, an attorney who represents more than 170 people who claim they were abused by Anderson, said it’s not surprising that the report affirms former patients’ accounts.

+“More shocking is the WilmerHale Report confirms that the University of Michigan knew about Anderson’s sexual abuse conduct for decades and failed to take any appropriate measures to protect their students, athletes, and individuals against a sexual predator they had known about for forty years,” Stinar said.

-Washtenaw County prosecutors first received the police department’s report in late April or early May of 2019.
+Washtenaw County prosecutors first received the university police department’s report on its investigation of allegations against Anderson in late April or early May of 2019.
 A prosecutor concluded that summer that no criminal charges could be authorized because the primary suspect had died and none of the offenses were within Michigan’s six-year statute of limitations.

 White reported from Detroit and Foody reported from Chicago.